 Day 23-24: Nanjing in Fujian Province

 Back on the train, we’ll arrive in Nanjing in the afternoon and make our way deep into the Fujian tea hills.
 This is a rare opportunity to experience the bare bones of Chinese culture, and during your stay you’ll have a walking tour of the UNESCO World Heritage site, getting to explore the traditional round houses, villages and tea fields in the area.
-You’ll take part in a traditional tea ceremony and get to visit the plantations, eat dinner with the locals and learn a traditional dance!
+You’ll take part in a traditional tea ceremony and get to visit the plantations.

 Day 25: Fujian Tulou